Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

 * `TokenTreeMerkleLeaf[] tokenLeaves`: the token leaves to be claimed, each `TokenTreeMerkleLeaf` defined by the following fields
     * `IERC20 token`: the ERC20 token to be claimed
     * `uint256 amount`: the amount of the ERC20 token to be claimed
-* `address[] tokenReceivers`: the addresses to which the tokens will be sent to w.r.t the tokenLeaves input param

 `processClaim` will first call `_checkClaim` to verify the merkle proofs against the `DistributionRoot` at the specified `rootIndex`.
 This is done by first performing a merkle proof verification of the earner's `EarnerTreeMerkleLeaf` against the `DistributionRoot` and then for each tokenIndex, verifying each token leaf against the earner's `earnerTokenRoot`.

 The caller must be the set claimer address in the `claimerFor` mapping or the earner themselves if the claimer is not set.
-The claimer has the right to process the claim and direct the tokens to the receiving addresses specified in the `tokenReceivers` field.
+The claimer has the right to process the claim for a given earner.

-After the claim is verified, for each token leaf, the difference between the cumulative earnings in the merkle tree and the previous total claimed amount last stored in the contract is calculated and transferred to the specified destination address.
-The `PaymentMerkleClaim` contains a `tokenReceivers` field to allow for the transfer of tokens to multiple receiver/destination addresses.
-If for example the claimer wishes to send to themselves then they would have to have their address in the `tokenReceivers` array for all the token leaves.
+After the claim is verified, for each token leaf, the difference between the cumulative earnings in the merkle tree and the previous total claimed amount last stored in the contract is calculated and transferred from the `PaymentCoordinator` contract to the address `recipient`.

 *Effects*:
 * For each `TokenTreeMerkleLeaf`,